-For non-PCI loans, the difference between the fair value and unpaid principal balance ("UPB") of the loan at the acquisition date, referred to as a purchase premium or discount, is amortized or accreted to interest income over the contractual life of the loans using the effective interest method.
+For non-PCI loans, the difference between the fair value and unpaid principal balance ("UPB") of the loan at the acquisition date is amortized or accreted to interest income over the contractual life of the loans using the effective interest method.
 In the event of prepayment, the remaining unamortized amount is recognized in interest income.